lcmeyer37/openstock/README.md

 - [x] Use of Robots to test automatic Algorithmic Trading
 - [x] To create your own Indicators to use with the software (Bearcode Scripts)
 - [x] To create your own Trader Bots algorithms to use with the software (Bearcode Scripts)
+- [x] To test the efficacy of trading algorithms with the Editor Trader and Simulator
 - [x] Save/Load Charts and Offline Transactions
 - [x] Export .csv files for spreadsheets tracking
 - [x] OHLC and Separate Indicator charts